-Status update of actions from last 3 months Support needed Next steps By When?
-PHASE 2: Picnic areas 1 and 2 Location of the picnic and shaded areas as well as small dog park area confirmed in the diagram above.
-Specifications as follows: Items for the TKCC meeting: Funding has been achieved for phase 2, stage I and II.
-Keep an eye on weather and once drier, the poles can be installed and Peter can complete the shadesails.
-Tim and Jeff sourcing mulch and rounds for completion of area February 2024 PROJECT INSTALLATION STAGE 1 STAGE 1 AND II · To kick off the project, we need to install the steel poles as follows.
+Support needed Next steps Items for the TKCC meeting: Funding has been achieved for phase 2, Keep an eye on weather and once drier, the poles can be installed and Peter can complete the shadesails. stage I and II.
+Tim and Jeff sourcing mulch and rounds for completion of area STAGE 1 AND II Items for the TKCC meeting: Funding has been achieved for phase 2, stage I and II.

+Right now the ground is

+poles.
+Tim has ordered

+Barrakat and once the

+weather dries a bit, we

+getting the poles in the ground.
+Once in the

+too wet to install the

+the poles with Dale

+can proceed with

+ground, Peter will measure the shadesail

+and completion of

+weeks later

+STAGE III

+completed.

+installation will be 3

+Picnic tables have been

+By When?

+February

+To kick off the project, we need to install the steel poles as follows.
 We will source 4 galvanised steel poles per shade sail (2 poles will be lower and 2 higher) The height of the lower poles will be 2.5m above ground with 1m in the ground and the higher poles will be 3.5m above ground with 1.5m in the ground).
-We need to decide if we want to do a working bee to install the poles. • 8 x 125mm medium galvanised steel pipe poles with 4 x 3.5m long and 4 x 5m long fitted with caps • Excavator and auger drill at \$115per hour • Concrete 1.8m3 Right now the ground is too wet to install the poles.
-Tim has ordered the poles with Dale Barrakat and once the weather dries a bit, we can proceed with getting the poles in the ground.
-Once in the ground, Peter will measure the shadesail and completion of installation will be 3 weeks later Anticipated timeframe = 1-2 working days STAGE III Anticipated cost = Poles 2,484.80 + Auger drill \$276 + Concrete \$805 è \$3,565.80 incl.
-GST Picnic tables have been completed.
-PROJECT INSTALLATION STAGE I1 Once the poles are in the ground, Peter Fletcher will come to measure the shadesail measurements exactly although it's anticipated that the final shadesail sizing will be approximately 6.5x6.5 = 42.25m2 for each area.
-2011, 121, 121, 121, 121, 121, 121, 121, He is ordering the Monotec 37015-year fabric warranty in Graphite Charcoal Shade Graphite Charcoal SF=87% He will then make the shadesails with no joins, including stainless steel hardware, d-shackles and chain links. =.
+We need to decide if we want to do a working bee to install the poles.

+- 8 x 125mm medium galvanised steel pipe poles with 4 x 3.5m long and 4 x 5m long fitted with caps - Excavator and auger drill at \$115per hour - Concrete 1.8m3 • Anticipated timeframe = 1-2 working days

+Anticipated cost = Poles 2,484.80 + Auger drill \$276 + Concrete \$805 è \$3,565.80 incl.
+GST

+- PROJECT INSTALLATION STAGE 11 Once the poles are in the ground, Peter Fletcher will come to measure the shadesail measurements exactly although it's anticipated that the final shadesail sizing will be approximately 6.5x6.5 = 42.25m2 for each area. - He is ordering the Monotec 37015-year fabric . warranty in Graphite Charcoal Shade - Graphite Charcoal He will then make the shadesails with no joins, including stainless steel hardware, d- - shackles and chain links. =.
 A deposit for making the material is not required as we are known to the maker.
 Takes 2 weeks to make and install once the 8 Poles are in the ground and ready.
 Anticipated timeframe = 2 working weeks to make and install Anticipated cost = \$4,172.20 incl.
-GST - Price includes making and fitting the dog park shade PROJECT INSTALLATION STAGE II1 Tim will source some mulch for the areas under the trees and Jeff will source half rounds to keep mulch/metal all in the area - effort and cost TBD Picnic tables have been sourced but need to be sanded and completed - effort TBD
+GST - Price includes making and fitting the dog park shade PROJECT INSTALLATION STAGE II1

+Tim will source some mulch for the areas under the trees and leff will source half rounds to keep mulch/metal all in the area - effort and cost TBD

+Picnic tables have been sourced but need to be sanded and completed - effort TBD